-As one of the most advanced countries in the world, France is an alluring region to expand into for many global companies.
+As one of the most advanced countries in the world, France is an alluring region to expand into and engage local talent.
 But hiring employees in France requires a thorough understanding of French employment laws and payroll requirements to ensure compliance and avoid troublesome complications.

 If your company has plans to create a permanent establishment in France, establishing a legal entity is an effective option for hiring employees in France.